Rolling Stone: 2000–2015: Expansion of readership

-2016 to present: New ownership
+2016–present: New ownership

 In September 2016, Advertising Age reported that Wenner was in the process of selling a 49% stake of the magazine to a company from Singapore called BandLab Technologies.
 The new investor had no direct involvement in the editorial content of the magazine.

 In September 2017, Wenner Media announced that the remaining 51% of Rolling Stone magazine was up for sale.
 In December 2017, Penske Media acquired the remaining stake from Wenner Media.
 It became a monthly magazine from the July 2018 issue.
 On January 31, 2019, Penske acquired BandLab's 49% stake in Rolling Stone, gaining full ownership of the magazine.

 In January 2021, a Chinese edition of the magazine was launched, while in September 2021, Rolling Stone launched a dedicated UK edition in conjunction with Attitude magazine publisher Stream Publishing.
 The new British Rolling Stone launched into a marketplace which already featured titles like Mojo and BandLab Technologies's monthly music magazine Uncut.
 The first issue had a choice of three cover stars (including music acts Bastille and Sam Fender, as well as No Time To Die actor Lashana Lynch), with the magazine due to be a bi-monthly publication.

 In February 2022, Rolling Stone announced the acquisition of Life Is Beautiful, saying, "Live events are an integral part of Rolling Stone's future."

+In 2023 Rolling Stone was nominated for its first-ever Emmy award in the "Outstanding Interactive Media" category for its investigation into "The DJ and the War Crimes".
+The piece also won a National Magazine Award for digital design and an Overseas Press Club Award.
+In December 2023 Rolling Stone collected five National Arts & Entertainment Journalism Awards, four Front Page Awards, and a Deadline Club award.

+In August 2025, Rolling Stone named Sean Woods and Shirley Halperin as co-editors in chief, with Halperin also becoming the magazine's head of music.
+Halperin is Rolling Stones first female editor-in-chief.

 Covers

 Some artists have been featured on the cover many times, and some of these pictures went on to become iconic.
 The Beatles, for example, have appeared on the cover more than 30 times, either individually or as a band.
 The magazine is known for provocative photography and has featured musicians and celebrities on the cover throughout its history.
-Vanity Fair called the January 22, 1981, cover featuring John Lennon and Yoko Ono the "Greatest Rolling Stone Cover Ever".
+The cover of the issue from January 22, 1981, featuring John Lennon and Yoko Ono, has been called the "Greatest Rolling Stone Cover Ever" by Vanity Fair.

 The first ten issues featured, in order of appearance: